liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/migrating-to-alloyui-2.0-bootstrap.markdown

 Lastly, consider the changes done to the Microblogs portlet's `main.js` file.
 The script now uses the `liferay-util-window` module in place of the old `aui-dialog` module.
-The upgrade tool took things a step further changing so that the script properly uses the `liferay-util-window` module to get pop-up windows for the portlet.
+The upgrade tool took things a step further by updating so that the script properly uses the `liferay-util-window` module to get pop-up windows for the portlet.
 Below are code snippets of what it like before and after running the upgrade tool.